-This section develops a simple model that generates a midterm gap according to the three mechanisms that have been prominently featured in the existing literature.
-We consider elections for two offices: House and President.
+The model considers elections for two offices: House and President.
 We also consider two scenarios for the ballot.
 In a Presidential year, participating voters choose candidates in both House and Presidential elections.
 In midterm years, participating voters choose candidates only in House elections knowing the party of the President.
 In developing this model, we first consider how voters, conditional on participating, choose between candidates in Presidential and House elections.
 Taking these choices as given, we then examine the participation decision and how it differs between midterm years and Presidential years.